don1138/blender-qrn/README.md

 Select one or more Nodes to activate the buttons.

 ### 👉 Fixed Widths - Version 1.4.0
-Blender 3.6 locks the maximum width of nodes to 400, so the settings have been updated accordingly.
+Blender 3.6 LTS locks the maximum width of nodes to 400, so the settings have been updated accordingly.
   + **140**
   + **240**
   + **340**